 When kids play with magnetic tiles, they learn about gravity.
 About stability.
 About the basics of construction.
 About building something from scratch, something that originated in their imagination.
 The best magnetic toys for kids last forever and present endless possibilities for creative play.

 Magnetic toys and blocks encourage open-ended play, and are just as suitable for kids playing alone as kids engaging in group play.
 Our favorites magnetic toys all have one thing in common: They encourage kids to explore without limits.
 Each has an option in which your child is challenged in ways he or she hasn’t been before.
 That challenge makes playtime and learning enjoyable.
 In the end you both win—and future report cards should prove it.

 Simple in concept and yet with endless creative options, the PicassoTiles set offers a way to jumpstart your child’s learning while fooling him or her into thinking they’re just another fun toy.
 The only limitations are the constraints of your child’s mind.
-It’s best for children three and up.

 Think of this is as magnetic shuffleboard.
 Kids control the magnetic player by holding the magnetic stick under the board, and the goal is to guide the ball into the hole.

 With 120 magnetic, geometric pieces, your child can follow one of 12 included patterns, assembling them on the board.
 Once your son or daughter grasps the concept, he or she can be turned loose to explore the possibilities within the space.
 Once the creative time is finished, the set packs into an included snap-top acrylic case.
 From a trusted name in childhood development toys, it’s as close to a sure thing you can get.
-It’s best for children ages three to six.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission